Scripture Reference: Exodus 11-12:51

 “And when your children ask you, ‘What does this ceremony mean to you?’ then tell them, ‘It is the Passover sacrifice to the Lord, who passed over the houses of the Israelites in Egypt and spared our homes when he struck down the Egyptians.’”
 Then the people bowed down and worshiped.
 The Israelites did just what the Lord commanded Moses and Aaron”.
-Exodus 12:26-28
+Exodus 12:26-28, NIV

 Placing the blood above their doors did not save the people of God that night.
 God saved them.
 Yet God required obedience.
-What if the Israelites had not obeyed God and put the blood above their doors?
+What if the Israelites had not obeyed God and did not put the blood above their doors?
 What if we, today, do not accept what has been accomplished by the blood of Christ?

 Leaving Egypt: Up to now, the Israelites had been despised by Pharaoh and the people.
-After many visits to the palace by Moses and the devastating effects of the first nine plagues Pharaoh had still continued to refuse to let the Israelite people (his slaves) leave Egypt.
+After many visits to the palace by Moses and the devastating effects of the first nine plagues, Pharaoh continued to refuse to let the Israelite people (his slaves) leave Egypt.
 Now, after this final plague, Pharaoh invited Moses to return to the palace.
 Instead of denying the request he now orders Moses and the Israelites to go and take everything with them.
 Even the Egyptian people begged them to leave quickly.
 God had planned for this.
 The people were dressed and ready to go.
 There was no time to let the bread rise (Exodus 12:11).

 Moses told the Israelites to ask the Egyptians for items such as clothing and even gold and silver.
 Amazingly, the Egyptians gladly handed all of these things over.
 One day slaves and the next day wealthy, the Israelites quickly left Egypt.